VisitGlensaugh - adding value through interaction with consumers, tourists and other visitors…

 However, its potential as an ‘agritourism’ destination and producer has yet to be fully explored.

-VisitGlensaugh is a scoping study which aims to accumulate understanding of what the farm has to offer consumers, tourists and other visitors by building on the Glensaugh ‘story’, past, present and future.
+VisitGlensaugh is a scoping study which aimed to accumulate understanding of what the farm has to offer consumers, tourists and other visitors by building on the Glensaugh ‘story’, past, present and future.

-We aim to add value to the Climate-Positive Farming Initiative – which itself marks a significant moment in the Glensaugh story – by accumulating knowledge, experiences, and ideas relating to sustainable and sensitive agritourism and other product development.
-This project will include a range of voices representing the farm, research, history, and local area and we envisage that those involved will have ongoing vested interest in the outcomes, in terms of product development and/or collaborative relations.
+The study is designed to add value to the Climate-Positive Farming Initiative – which itself marks a significant moment in the Glensaugh story – by accumulating knowledge, experiences, and ideas relating to sustainable and sensitive agritourism and other product development.
+This project includes a range of voices representing the farm, research, history, and local area and we envisage that those involved will have ongoing vested interest in the outcomes, in terms of product development and/or collaborative relations.